lefty01/esp32-morphing-clock/README.md

 * Displays the current outdoor temperature and humidity (received via MQTT - if you want to use this, you will need an MQTT server and a separate temperature sensor publishing to it!)
 * Displays the current light levels, read via a TSL2591 I2C light sensor
 * Can receive OTA updates, triggered via an MQTT message (of course, this also requires an MQTT server :) )
+* Display alerts on-screen (received via MQTT) mosquitto_pub -h MQTT_HOST -p 1234 -u user -P pass --cafile CA.pem --cert mqtt_client.crt --key mqtt_client.key -t esp32-morphclock/message/send -m "Hallo Welt"

 This is very much a work in progress, and it is far from being finished.
 Things that are planned for the future include:
 * Using the current light levels to control the matrix brightness
 * Displaying the weather forecast (min/max temperature, weather icons) pulled from Accuweather.
 The icons are already in place, I just need to pull and parse the JSON...
-* Display alerts on-screen (received via MQTT) -> now working
-* Add a buzzer module and use it to get the user's attention when an alert comes in
+* Make buzzer tone configureable (on/off/tone)
 * allow (log) scrolling messages on display
   checkout: ScrollingTextMatrixTelegram